Andhra Pradesh Legislature: Structure and lawmaking process

 According to the Indian Constitution, every state in India shall have a legislature consisting of the Governor and a legislative assembly.
 Further, the legislative assembly of the state can decide to create an upper house – the council or abolish the upper house at any point of time.
 This relation between the two houses was specified in the constitution to strike a balance between large and small states – with the former demanding for more political participation, while the latter citing financial constraints in maintaining two houses.
 Andhra Pradesh is one of the few states in India to have a bicameral legislature.
 The state established an upper house in 1957, abolished in 1985 and re-established it in 2007.

 The upper house cannot be dissolved and one third of its members retire every second year.
 The term of the legislative assembly is five years from the date appointed for its first meeting.
 The cabinet is collectively responsible to the lower house and is in power as long as it enjoys the confidence of the lower house.
 Ministers are generally members of the lower house, however, they can be a member of either house.

 A bill can originate in either house, though money bills can originate only in the lower house.
 The upper house can only suggest modifications to the bill which is passed by the assembly.
 If the assembly decides to ignore the changes made by the upper house in its second reading, the council has to accept the bill in original form passed by the assembly.
 The only power of the council, in ordinary or money bills is to introduce some delay into the legislative process.
 The bill is then sent to the Governor, who may sign the bill converting it into law or reject it.

 Membership and elections

 Of the total number of Members of the Legislative Council (58), one third of Members are elected by electorates consisting of the Members of Local Authorities(20), 1/12 are elected by electorates consisting of graduates residing in the State(5), 1/12 are elected by electorates consisting of persons engaged in teaching(5), 1/3 are elected by the Members of Legislative Assembly (20) and the remaining are nominated by the Governor(8).
 The specified electorate is divided into territorial constituencies and members are elected on a first-past-the-post basis.

-The Legislative Assembly consists of 175 elected members and one member nominated by the Governor from among the Anglo-Indian Community, under Article 333 of the Constitution of India.
+The Legislative Assembly consists of 175 elected members.
 All persons residing in the state above the age of 18 are eligible to vote in the elections.